Impact

 Risk and Exploitability

-The flaw is rated as high severity with a CVSS score of 7.5, but it is not yet listed in the CISA KEV catalog.
-The required attack vector involves a remote attacker delivering a specially crafted HTML page and convincing a user to interact with it, so the exploit depends on user activity but can still be automated through phishing or malicious sites.
+The flaw is rated as high severity with a CVSS score of 7.5 and an EPSS score of <1%, indicating a low probability of exploitation; moreover, it is not listed in the CISA KEV catalog.
+The required attack vector involves a remote attacker delivering a specially crafted HTML page and convincing a user to interact with it.
+The exploit depends on user activity but could be delivered via phishing or malicious sites.
 Due to the high severity of the use‑after‑free, the risk, if the conditions are met, is significant.
+The issue also includes improper resource cleanup (CWE‑825), potentially exacerbating memory corruption.

 OpenCVE Enrichment